The Miser’s 3 Things:

 Many moving companies also bill you for travel time.
 This is pretty standard, but the question to ask is, “Where are you coming from?”
 If they’re located just down the road, that’ll be 15 minutes of travel time on the front and back end.
 If they’re coming from across town, well, you might end up paying 1-2 hours so your movers can be stuck in traffic.

-What about if you’re making a long-distance move using a U-Haul truck, like The Miser eventually did?
+What about if you’re making a long-distance move using a U-Haul truck, like I eventually did?
 All you need to get your stuff onto the truck is labor help.

 In this case, paying a full-service moving company is wasting money.
 Many of these companies will still have their employees drive their own truck out to meet you – even if they’re not putting anything in that truck.
 A Two Men and a Truck representative told me that company policy prohibited their movers from placing anything on a U-Haul truck.